-The Remuneration Committee currently comprises two independent non-executive Directors namely Mr. Chi-Chiu Wu (chairman of the Remuneration Committee) and Mr. Anthony King-Yan Tong and an executive Director namely Mr. Yuen-Keung Chan.
+The Remuneration Committee currently comprises three independent non-executive Directors namely Ms. Dee-Dee Chan (chairman of the Remuneration Committee), Mr. Anthony King-Yan Tong and Mr. Ronald James Blake and two executive Directors namely Mr. Yuen-Keung Chan and Mr. James Sing-Wai Wong.
 The role of the Remuneration Committee is to review and recommend to the Board on the remuneration packages of all executive Directors.

-The Chairman of the Board receives no salary and determines the remuneration of all other executive Directors, taking reference to market pay, individual performance and a bonus scheme, which has been in place prior to the establishment of the Remuneration Committee.
-Details of remuneration packages of the executive Directors during the year are set out under heading "Directors' Remuneration" on pages 103 to 105 of this Annual Report.
+The Chairman of the Board determines the remuneration of all other executive Directors, taking reference to market pay, individual performance and a bonus scheme, which has been in place prior to the establishment of the Remuneration Committee.
+Details of remuneration packages of the executive Directors during the year are set out under heading "Directors' Remuneration" on pages 106 to 107 of this Annual Report.

-A Remuneration Committee meeting was held in March 2022, during which the remuneration packages of all executive Directors for the year have been reviewed individually and the proposal for year 2022 remuneration adjustment and 2021 bonus distribution were considered.
+A Remuneration Committee meeting was held in March 2023, during which the remuneration packages of all executive Directors for the year have been reviewed individually and the proposal for year 2023 remuneration adjustment and 2022 bonus distribution were considered.
 Draft minutes of the Remuneration Committee meeting is circulated to members of Remuneration Committee for comments and the signed minutes is kept by the Company Secretary.